Degree programme: MEng Materials Science and Engineering

 Why did you choose to study at Imperial?

-What are your top 3 memories from your time here?
+What are your top three memories from your time here?

-Can you tell us more about your current occupations?
+Can you tell us about your current occupation?

 What are your ambitions for the future?

 Short-term goals: In order to be fully qualified to do my job, I need to qualify as a lead auditor for aerospace, and as a Level III NDT authority.
 These qualifications can take years because you need lots of experience, and to pass some exams too.
 Hopefully I’ll be able to qualify in 3-5 years!

 Long-term goals: I genuinely could be doing anything in 10-20 years’ time, because I like to keep my options open!
 There is lots of work starting to happen in the aerospace industry to make flying more sustainable: hybrid or fully electric engine programmes really interest me (I did a STEM Outreach project on digitalisation and electrification during my Grad Scheme!), so I think this would be a cool thing to get involved with.
 I studied materials almost totally by accident, so if a good opportunity comes along, then I’ll take it!

 What piece of wisdom can you share with our current students?